 Go with plenty of cash and lots of bags for goodies to bring home with you.
 It’s also one of London’s best Christmas markets – bursting with gastronomic treats.

 Feast at Maltby Street Market

 Maltby Street Market burst onto London’s foodie scene less than ten years ago but has already established itself as one of the best weekend markets in town.
 Steak and chips, raclette, cupcakes, vegan hot dogs – you name it, you can find it.

 Columbia Road Flower Market

-The quirky environs of Columbia Road burst into life on Sundays with the Columbia Road Flower Market.
+The quirky environs of Columbia Road in Shoreditch burst into life on Sundays with the Columbia Road Flower Market.
 It’s hectic, smells wonderful and so much fun.
 I dare you to resist buying yourself a little treat.

 - Explore the Alternative Scene at Camden Market